Shaan-d21/Certificate-Generation-Application/README.md

 `npx nodemon server.js`

-🔹 The backend will run on `http://localhost:5000.`
+The backend will run on `http://localhost:5000.`

 3️⃣ Start Frontend
 Inside the frontend folder:
-npm start
+`npm start`

-🔹 The frontend will run on `http://localhost:3000.`
+The frontend will run on `http://localhost:3000.`

 ## API Endpoints
 Method	Endpoint	Description